ravenusmc/vietnam_war_study/readme.md

 be to allow the user to select two different years and see data about deaths during that time frame.
 The dataset for this project may be found at this site: https://www.kaggle.com/orangutan/vietnamconfilct.

-This project may also focus on bombing runs in Vietnam.
-I really would like to do something with this data because I'm almost positive that more bombs were dropped on Vietnam than on Japan and Germany during WW2.
-However, this is a possible plan for further down the line.

 # Getting started
 ### Installing